Deutsche Telekom: T-Systems

 T-Systems sells worldwide products and services to medium to very large business customers.
 The focus is on the marketing of complex services and industry solutions.

 Deutsche Telekom Global Carrier

 Deutsche Telekom Global Carrier is formerly known as Deutsche Telekom International Sales and Solutions.
 It is an international wholesale arm of Deutsche Telekom.
 The products include Voice Termination, Ethernet, IP-Transit, Mobile and Roaming as well as In-flight Internet Access for the aviation industry.
 It operates a Tier-1 network.

 European Aviation Network

 Together with Inmarsat and Nokia, Deutsche Telekom develops a hybrid network for faster internet access on board the planes in Europe.
 It is a combination of data transmission via Inmarsat Satellite and Deutsche Telekom's LTE ground stations throughout the European continent.

-Controversy

-In November 2019, Deutsche Telekom was part of a controversy when word came out it had sued Lemonade Insurance, a New York-based company, for their use of the color magenta.
-Deutsche Telekom argued that the use of the color magenta by Lemonade Insurance (and similar looking variations of the color) violated one of their trademarks.
-The lawsuit was reported by multiple online sources and eventually picked up on social media.
-Lemonade Insurance started an online campaign called #freethepink to gain support for using the color magenta.

-Amid concerns over Chinese involvement in 5G wireless networks in Europe, Deutsche Telekom temporarily put all deals to buy 5G network equipment on hold in 2019, as it awaited the resolution of a debate in Germany over whether to ban Chinese vendor Huawei on security grounds.